Highlights

 The EPFCA plays Elvis 30 Seconds.2013

-We can learn a lot from Elvis, even, and maybe especially, from his mistakes.
+Everyone can learn a lot from Elvis, even, and maybe especially, from his mistakes.
 So this year was marked with a slew of guest speakers, with no less than a medical doctor, fitness guru and award-winning author who taught and/or showed us a more excellent way to be in health - mentally, physically and spiritually.

 2012